There are few things more nerve-wracking than having an interview.

 *Always remember: your shoes have to be impeccably clean.

 Wear high heels only if you feel comfortable with them.
 You don’t want to look as if you’re struggling and wore them only for the sake of it.

 Nude or black heels are perfect for an interview outfit:

 You can also wear low heels or wedges:

 Interview outfits for women will always include handbags.
-Preferably, opt for ones that are not too small, as you will most probable be carrying your resume, portfolio and other references.
+Preferably, opt for ones that are not too small, as you will most probably be carrying your resume, portfolio, and other references.